Statistics Canada says nearly two million jobs lost in April - Sylvan Lake News

 The loss of 1,993,800 comes on top of more than one million jobs lost in March, and millions more having their hours and incomes slashed.

-Statistics Canada says the unemployment rate soared to 13.0 per cent as the full force of the pandemic hit compared with 7.8 per cent in March.
+The unemployment rate soared to 13.0 per cent, Statistics Canada reported, as the full force of the pandemic hit compared with 7.8 per cent in March.

 It was the second highest unemployment rate on record as job losses spread beyond the service sector to include construction and manufacturing.